jackyzha0/jackyzha0.github.io/content/posts/aesthetics-and-taste.md

 ---

-Taste is a particularly _good_ guide for answering the question of "what is worthwhile" because we've normalized taste as this sort of ineffable, subjective thing.
+This exploratory form of taste also affords a certain lightness and freedom to how we play with and consider nascent ideas.

-When I find the craftsman ship of one mug I make more aesthetic than another, I'm not expected to justify it to myself that the walls are slightly more even or that the glaze fired slightly more blue on the other.
-I'd like to think that I've started to develop a palette for what personally feels and looks good in pottery.
+When I find the craftsmanship of one mug more aesthetic than another, I'm not expected to make it legible in terms of what has already been done before.
 I really like sharp walls that are slightly tapered outwards.
-They shouldn't be too thin or the piece will feel flimsy and fragile but it also shouldn't be too heavy enough or it will feel like a heavy rock in your hand.
-I like more speckled clay bodies that are more earthy and warm in tone paired with slightly cooler glazes (some I've been really enjoying as of late are double layered ones with a creamy white base layer and a beautiful layer of celadon overtop).
-Sometimes, you can hear a faint tinkling when they are fresh out of the furnace as the glaze contracts and forms beautiful internal cracking patterns.
+They shouldn't be too thin or the piece will feel flimsy and fragile but it also shouldn't be too heavy or it will feel like a heavy rock in your hand.
+I like more speckled clay bodies that are more earthy and warm in tone paired with slightly cooler glazes.
+Lately, I've been pairing a creamy white base glaze and a beautiful layer of celadon overtop.
+That particular celadon glazes gives off a faint tinkling when they are fresh out of the furnace as the glaze contracts and forms beautiful internal cracking patterns.

+I'd like to think that I've started to develop a palate for what personally feels and looks good in pottery.
 I have very explicitly avoided trying to define my taste of pottery in terms of specific styles or potters.

 I know that if I did feel that pressure, I would have spent a lot more time learning and reading about various pottery techniques, the names of different forms, and what glazes have been popular on social media rather than actually going and working with clay.
 My actual experience of pottery would be with the intention of being able to emulate what has been done before.
 I would think about the shape of the walls and type of glaze insofar as it produces the right _thing_ that I see other people make.

 We have built up an instinctive habit of looking things up and seeing how other people have done it before trying it for ourselves.
-But the downside is that this habit it that it primes our brains to value our work in the context of the taste of others rather than of our own.
+But the downside is that this habit primes our brains to value our work in the context of the taste of others rather than of our own.
 We have outsourced our value systems for what is good and bad (how we may judge aesthetic value) to other people.

 If we outsource our opinions all the time, we no longer exercise our own taste and lose the capacity to derive our own value systems.
 Like a muscle, it decays without frequent use and we default to liking and valuing what everyone around us already likes or does.

-As with anything mediating, the act of relying on the taste of society as a proxy for our own effectively serves as a band-pass filter, killing off the worst ideas but also the best ones.
-All that remains are the ideas that live in the [[thoughts/Overton Window|Overton Window]] of what has come before.
+As with anything mediating, the act of relying on the taste of society as a proxy for our own effectively serves as a band-pass filter, dampening the range of what our exploratory taste might consider.

 ---

-If we look to history of [[thoughts/Scientific Freedom|scientific progress]], we see plenty of evidence that relying exclusively on the opinions of others for what is worthwhile to pursue only inhibits progress.
+Looking at the history of [[thoughts/Scientific Freedom|scientific progress]], we see plenty of evidence on how this reliance on the taste of committees and society broadly only serves to inhibit progress.
 Managed creativity can, at best, produce only what its managers specify.
-Vannevar Bush: "scientific progress on a broad front results from the free play of free intellects, working on subjects of their own choice, in the manner dictated by their curiosity for exploration of the unknown."

-Creativity is the essence of the human spirit and flowers best when it's unconstrained.
+All that remains are the ideas that live in the [[thoughts/Overton Window|Overton Window]].

 When we try to limit what scientists work on via broad-stroke directives and awards for very specific kinds of work that consensus deems best for progress, we can get only what we ask for and nothing more.
-The limit is then what the research director can imagine and nothing more -- this presumes the person doing the selecting has the best overall grasp as to what is worthwhile.
+The limit is then what the research director can imagine and nothing more -- this presumes the person doing the selecting has the best overall taste as to what is worthwhile.
 In the consultancy field, the old adage was that successful consultants merely delivered the advice their customers wanted to hear.
 Do we really want that of our researchers?

 > "Nature does not respect consensus.
 We cannot expect to actually make progress simply because we have agreed among ourselves that progress lies in a particular direction.
 Unless, of course, that direction is a simple extrapolation from what has gone before, but such objectives usually serve only to consolidate -- unless researchers are free to follow interesting observations wherever they might lead."
 >
 > -- Donald W. Braben, *[[thoughts/Scientific Freedom|Scientific Freedom: The Elixir of Civilization]]*

 Braben, in that last part, emphasizes the importance of freedom to allow scientists to follow their own research taste.
+Vannevar Bush: "scientific progress on a broad front results from the free play of free intellects, working on subjects of their own choice, in the manner dictated by their curiosity for exploration of the unknown."
+Creativity is the essence of the human spirit, and flowers best when it's unconstrained.

-Ultimately, having strong taste -- a deep seated conviction -- helps to create their own possibilities for what is possible, outside what other people believe, relying on their intrinsic, subjective judgement of what feels correct.
+Cultivating that Type II taste -- the deep-seated conviction -- helps to avoid unnecessary constraints on our exploratory taste.
+It helps to create their own possibilities for what is possible, outside what other people believe, relying on their intrinsic, subjective judgement of what feels correct.
 This is what produces novel and ground breaking work, [[thoughts/Scientific Freedom#Case study of the rise and fall of the UGC in the UK|not research mandates or broad directives]].

 ![[thoughts/images/bedroom-poster.png]]*The poster in my room above my bed which I got from a booth at the [SF Art Book Fair](https://sfartbookfair.com/).*

+---

-Similarly, [[thoughts/Simone Weil|Simone Weil]] believed that the way which you direct your [[thoughts/attention|attention]] drastically influences _how_ you experience the world.
-We do not gain insights, Weil claims, by going in search of them, but instead by being receptive to the true nature of the thing itself.
+Similarly, [[thoughts/Simone Weil|Simone Weil]] believed that we gain insights not by going in search of them, but instead by being receptive to the true nature of the thing itself.
 In her teaching, she didn't limit the way students oriented themselves towards problems, noting that most education systems fixate students to an agenda where they are always searching for a singular right answer to the problem.

 The hardest job of teaching, Simone Weil thought, was to shake people out of this collectivist way of thinking where, they’ve already decided what their positions are, and now it’s not about thinking so much anymore as it is about defending their answer, their viewpoint, again all the _obviously_ wrong answers and perspectives.